Projects & News

-On May 15, 2019 — and at a large (>3,000-acre) Brownfield using post-2011 Cost Cap Alternatives to support two fixed price cleanup contracts — a Developer assisted by Alba was able to substitute Letters of Credit (LOCs) to fund over >$13M in Cost Cap Alternative reserves.
-Secured by the Brownfield project itself, the LOCs enabled the Developer to pay down government-supported EB-5 Loans at a net savings of over $600,000 per year.
+On May 15, 2019 — and at the >3,000-acre former McClellan Air Force Base that was using Alba’s post-2011 Cost Cap Alternative to accomplish two fixed price cleanups — we were able to substitute two Letters of Credit (LOCs) to serve as the over >$13M in cost overrun reserves.
+Using the LOCs saved over $600,000 per year.

 On February 7, 2019, Michael Hill co-led a CLE webinar, Environmental Insurance, Captive Alternatives, and Contractual Transfers in the Context of Contaminated Property Cleanups and Transfers.
 The webinar reviewed traditional and alternative insurance products (e.g., Pollution Legal Liability, Cost Cap, Excess of Indemnity) as well as captives, contractual liability transfers and other tools in the context of the cleanup and/or transfer of contaminated properties.
 The webinar was designed for attorneys in the fields of real estate, environmental and bankruptcy serving industrial clients, governments, Brownfield developers, remediation contractors, “PRP” groups, and others.